 Then the pandemic began, prompting a wave of households to leave superstar cities and thus driving down population (Exhibit 9).
 Munich's population grew by 1.0 percent per year from 2014 to 2019, for instance, but it grew by only 0.3 percent per year from 2020 to 2022.
 In Boston, population growth during the first period turned into population decline during the second.
 Urban cores were particularly affected.
-For example, New York City's urban core lost 5 percent of its population from mid-2020 to mid-2022, San Francisco's lost 6 percent during the same period, and London's lost 7 percent from mid-2020 to mid-2021.
-One reason for the surge of outmigration was hybrid work.
+For example, New York City's urban core lost 5 percent of its population from mid-2020 to mid-2022, and San Francisco's lost 7 percent.
+One reason for the surge of out-migration was hybrid work.
 Now that people were not working at the office, they cared less about living nearby and could instead prioritize better housing conditions.